sking-dev/terraform-certification/7-terraform-state/README.md

 _What's the Best Way to Work with Credentials?_

 - It's **Not Good** to statically define them within a Terraform configuration
-  - Refreshing credentials - advisable on a regular basis - will require the code to be updated each time
+  - Refreshing credentials - highly advisable, on a regular basis - will require the code to be updated each time
   - Storing credentials in clear text on your local workstation / in source control is a **security risk**
 - _Can I Use Terraform Variables?_
   - No!